Code-Institute-Submissions/MikeR94-CI-Project-Portfolio-2/README.md

 * ### Global Hiscores

-    * Instead of hiscores saving locally, having the hiscores save globally would be much engaging for the user as they would be able to compete with others around the world to test their knowledge.
+    * Instead of hiscores saving locally, having the hiscores save globally would be much engaging for the player as they would be able to compete with others around the world to test their knowledge.

 * ### Fact Of The Week